ArthurZey/arthurzey.github.io/_pages/nsfw/nudity.md

 At that time, I was already a huge computer nerd, and I knew quite well that "the internet is forever" and that if you take a photo, you can expect that it will _never_ disappear.

 Also at that time, I had this idea in my mind that I might one day have a career that would put me in the public spotlight.
 I wasn't sure yet exactly what form that would take, but I was developing what turned into a serious activist streak that lasted through 2010, and I went to law school 2005-2009 as a manifestation of that passion.
 Maybe I would ultimately be in business or head an activist organization or be a judge.
 I didn't know yet, but I didn't want nude pics coming back to bite me in the ass.
+I wanted to keep my options open.

 It's not that I personally had any shame about nude pics.
 I wasn't worried about ridicule or anything.
 And I don't have any problem with people who do snap and send nude pics--hey, more power to ya!